-We make a fistful of poo puns, and laugh our butts off as we clock-in and clock-out here in Pooville, but there are moments we get serious and want to spark and converse in constructive conversations.
-One cause most near and _rear_ to our hearts is Crohn’s disease.
-We dedicate time, money, service hours and our heart to those battling the uphill fight.
+We make a bowl-full of poo puns, and laugh our butts off as we clock-in and clock-out here at Poo HQ, but there are moments we get serious and want to spark and partake in constructive conversations.
+One cause most near and dear to our hearts is Crohn’s disease.
+We dedicate time, money, service hours, and our hearts to those battling the uphill fight.

-You may know someone living with Crohn’s disease, perhaps you are living with the disease yourself.
-Unfortunately, the condition is still ignorant to millions, and today’s blog post is dedicated to shedding light on the condition affecting 1.6 million Americans.
+You may know someone living with Crohn’s disease, or perhaps you are living with the disease yourself.
+Unfortunately, the condition is still unknown to millions, and so today’s blog post is dedicated to shedding light on the condition affecting 1.6 million Americans.

 Crohn’s is a type of Inflammatory Bowel Disease (IBD), and is a chronic inflammatory condition of the gastrointestinal tract.
 According to the Crohn’s & Colitis Foundation of America, “Crohn’s most commonly affects the end of the small bowel (the ileum) and the beginning of the colon, but it may affect any part of the gastrointestinal (GI) tract, from the mouth to the anus.
 Ulcerative colitis is limited to the colon, also called the large intestine.”
-Not to be confused with ulcerative colitis, Crohn’s disease can affect the entire thickness of the bowel wall, and threaten the quality of life for those battling it.
+Whereas ulcerative colitis affects only the colon and large intestine, Crohn’s disease can affect the entire thickness of the bowel wall, and threaten the quality of life for those battling it.

-Crohn’s disease was named after Dr. Burrill B. Crohn who first described the disease in 1932 with Dr. Leon Ginzburg and Dr. Gordon D. Oppenheimer.
-The cause for Crohn’s disease has yet to be discovered, though it was once believed diet and stress were responsible.
-Advanced research points to a malfunctioning immune system, genetics and environment has clear factors for Crohn’s disease.
+Crohn’s disease was named after Dr. Burrill B. Crohn who, in 1932, first documented the disease with Dr. Leon Ginzburg and Dr. Gordon D. Oppenheimer.
+The cause for Crohn’s disease has yet to be discovered, though it was once believed that diet and stress were responsible.
+Advanced research points to a malfunctioning immune system, genetics, and one's environment having clear factors for the onset of Crohn’s disease.
 (Healthline)

 If you think you may be suffering symptoms similar to Crohn’s disease, please consult your doctor as soon as possible.